Endangered bee threatens to delay major road project

 Support for wind and solar also wanes significantly when respondents considered the threat of blackouts like those experienced in Texas and California recently.
 Sixty-one percent of Minnesotans dropped their support for renewable energy mandates once they considered the risk of blackouts.

 And what about financial cost?
 How much are Minnesotans willing to spend each year to reduce carbon dioxide emissions?
-The poll discovered that 80% of Minnesotans would be unwilling to pay more than $500 per year to support such a plan.
-Our energy prices have already skyrocketed past the national average just to comply with Gov. Tim Pawlenty’s modest 25% renewable mandate enacted in 2007.
-The cost to Minnesota families for a 100% mandate will far exceed $500 per year.
+The poll discovered that 80 percent of Minnesotans would be unwilling to pay more than $500 per year to support such a plan.
+Our energy prices have already skyrocketed past the national average just to comply with Gov. Tim Pawlenty’s modest 25 percent renewable mandate enacted in 2007.
+The cost to Minnesota families for a 100 percent mandate will far exceed $500 per year.

 The Thinking Minnesota Poll is a quarterly survey conducted for Center of the American Experiment by Meeting Street Insights, a Charleston, South Carolina-based polling company.
-For this report, Meeting Street interviewed 500 Minnesotans between August 30 and September 2.
-It has a margin of error of ±4.38%.
+For this report, Meeting Street interviewed 500 Minnesotans between Aug.
+30 and Sept.
+2. It has a margin of error of ±4.38 percent.